DeNepo/welcome-to-js/naming-variables/README.md

 - **Types**: What types are assigned to this variable?
 Is there only one type, or does it store different types at different times?
 - **Scopes**: In which scope is this variable declared?
 In which scopes is it used?
 Does it store a value that was created in a different scope?
-- **Tests**: Is this variable used in control flow tests?
+- **checks**: Is this variable used in control flow checks?
 What types of control flow?
 How often?

 Finally you're ready for the big one ...